mimblewimble/grin/README.md

 ## Status

 Grin is still an infant, much is left to be done and contributions are welcome (see below).
-Our [status file](TODO.md) may help.
+Check our [mailing list archives](https://lists.launchpad.net/mimblewimble/) for the latest status.

 ## Contributing